Error Codes

 401authentication_error

 The API key is missing, invalid, or revoked.
+An expired key returns code 'api_key_expired'.
+An unknown agent claim token returns code 'invalid_claim_token'.

 402insufficient_credits